-OPERATION - See the following pages for a full explanation of the operation of the WPG-1.
-Y2 K2 Z1 Z2
+OPERATION - See the following pages for a full explanation of the operation of the WPG-1SC.

-WPG-1 Installation Prerequisites To pair or provision an ITRON Gen5/Riva Meter to a WPG-1 there are several things that have to be done or installed. - 1.
-The meter's firmware must be at least 10.4.xxxx.
+WPG-1 Installation Prerequisites

+To provision the ITRON Gen5/Riva Meter to a WPG-1, please check the following:

+- 1. The meter's firmware must be at least 10.4.xxxx.
 Earlier versions will not support the WPG-1. - 2.
 The meter must have a HAN Agent Version 2.0.21 or LATER.
-Currently the only two released versions of the HAN Agent that will support the WPG-1 are 2.0.21 or 3.2.39.
+Currently, the only two released versions of the HAN Agent that will support the WPG-1 are 2.0.21 or 3.2.39.
 Normally Gen5/Riva meters are shipped with a HAN Agent.
 To check and see which HAN Agent Version is installed use FDM and this path:

 3. The HAN Agent must be licensed.
 The above path will also tell you whether or not the HAN Agent is currently licensed.
 This must be completed before any attempt to provision the meter with the WPG-1.
-Contact your ITRON representative
+Contact your ITRON representative about getting the HAN Agent Licensed to your utility.

-4. Once you have the correct version of the HAN Agent and have it licensed, proceed to the document that follows called WPG-1 Programming Instructions.
-WPG-1 Wiring Diagram
+- 4. Make sure you have the HAN Agent licensed for 20 or 25 years.
+The WPG-1 will stop working if/when the license expires. - 5.
+Once you have the correct version of the HAN Agent and have it licensed, proceed to the document that follows called WPG-1 Programming Instructions.

+Diagram